NBKelly/QuickLinks/README.md

 The metrics program also serves as a correctness checker - the output of the script with each execution is checked against the given output, and the number of differences (don't trust the number - I'm just running wc on the diff file) is given with each score.
 The target is 0 differences.

 Scores from execution on my machine (ubuntu, AMD Ryzen 3 @ 4x3.1GHz) are presented in the `Metrics.txt` file.
 In summary, thorns has the worst execution time, but the scores are roughly linear.
 Execution time for a 100,000 x 100,000 file is about 12x longer than the execution time for a 10,000 x 10,000 file.
+This leads me to believe that each lookup is roughly O(N log N).
+Doing the math (10k log2 10k vs 100k log2 100k), this would seem roughly correct.

 ### Examples
 A sample file has been constructed specifically for testing most of the possible scenarios.
 This is the `treeTest.txt` file.
 A pictorial representation of the data structure is given in the `treeTest.png` file, or below: